greatcoltini/stonehearth_expanded/README.md

  - Removed more requirements as you ascend the job tree in Stonehearth.
    * Will add once this is in a more finished state

+Version 0.13:
+ - Added Impaled Zombie Heads (crafted by Carpenter)
+  * Has 5 Variants!
+Heads are randomized upon placement of the object
+ - Added Impaled Skeleton Heads (crafted by Carpenter)
+  * Has 2 Variants!
+Randomized upon placement
+ - Changed drop rates
+  * All mobs will drop the heads with a 100% drop rate (subject to change)
+ - Fixed bug where Stockpile menu did not show the Impaled Heads properly

 ##4: Bugs
 - Mages spells do not switch models -> wip
 - Librarian functionally useless -> wip